 One of the shopping staples for many households across the country is IKEA.
 That's all well and good unless you're one of the sad souls (myself included) who doesn't have one nearby.
 The closest one to me is a solid 6 hours drive and although I've done it in the past, but more eco-friendly options have surfaced.

 1. Craigslist: What can't you find on Craigslist?
 Even if you don't have an IKEA near you, there's a good chance someone is still selling something from the blue and yellow retailer.
 They might have ordered something and it's the wrong size or moved to town and no longer need such items.
 Although some might try to take advantage of there not being in IKEA nearby and attempt to sell you used items at full price, they'll usually be willing to bargain to get the items in question out of their house and put cash in their pocket.

-Although Twitter is still a baby in the realm of social media, that doesn't mean it hasn't found it's place.
-It's good for many things, but in the past I've used it to shop at IKEA.
+Twitter and Facebook are good for many things, but in the past I've used them to shop at IKEA.
 Ok, not literally, but when I put out a call for curtain hardware, a friend two time zones away volunteered to pick some up for me next time they were in and shipped them over.
 A single paypal transaction later and I had my hardware!
-The same obviously works with Facebook, but either way it's a great system to utilize your friends in far off places!
+Whichever platform you use, it's a great system to work with your friends in far off places!

 LOOKING FOR MORE IKEA INSPIRATION?